35percent/11tystarter/src/posts/aylesham-centre-decision-the-backlash.md

 ### Affordable housing falls, profits rise….

-ACA’s evidence was accompanied by appendices, one showing how the scheme might be made viable, with an indicative appraisal.
-Looking just at the residential element of the development, ACA shows profit increasing from £77m, with 35% affordable housing, to £101.58m, with 12%, prompting ACA to note that *‘reducing the public benefit of the scheme by cutting the level of affordable housing from 35% to 12% allows Berkeley to enhance their allowable profit by a third’.*
+ACA’s evidence also demonstrated how the scheme might be made viable.
+Looking just at the housing element of the development, ACA shows profit increasing from £77m, with 35% affordable housing, to £101.6m, with 12% which prompts the comment that *‘reducing the public benefit of the scheme by cutting the level of affordable housing from 35% to 12% allows Berkeley to enhance their allowable profit by a third’.*

-ACA comment that increasing profit this way, thus making the scheme less viable, while reducing affordable housing, ostensibly to make it more viable, is a *‘little perverse’* (NB profit is treated as a cost in viability assessments).
+ACA also note that increasing profit this way, thus making the scheme less viable, while reducing affordable housing, ostensibly to make it more viable, is a *‘little perverse’* (NB profit is treated as a cost in viability assessments) [^12].
 ACA endorse the GLA’s suggestion that the 20% GDV profit Berkeley awards itself be reduced to 17.5%, if viability is the aim.

  The ACA evidence also addresses the £60m cost of finance, again suggesting alternative debt arrangements to aid the viability of the scheme.

-ACA finally make some tentative suggestions as to how build costs might be reduced and conclude with their own indicative appraisal, showing how the development could be made viable [^12].
+ACA finally make some tentative suggestions as to how build costs might be reduced and conclude with their own indicative appraisal, showing how the development could be made viable [^13].

 ![](img/aylesham_centre_clock_tower.png)